asacripanti/frontendMentor/newsletter-sign-up-with-success-message-main/README.md

 ### Continued development

 Something I want to continue looking into is the img position/scaling in the mobile layout.
 I had a bit of trouble matching the sample img, my img was focused on a slightly different section of the picture.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author